- Who can get an account?

 One other important file is ~/.ssh/authorized_keys.
 Append your public keys to the authorized_keys file and keep the same copy of it on each system where you will make ssh connections.

-The OSC OnDemand portal allows you to connect to Oakley and Glenn using your web browser, without having to install any software.
+The OSC OnDemand portal allows you to connect to our systems using your web browser, without having to install any software.
 You get a login shell and also the ability to transfer files.

 Most file transfers are done using sftp (SSH File Transfer Protocol) or scp (Secure CoPy).
 These utilities are usually provided on Linux/UNIX and Mac platforms.
 Windows users should read the next section, "Where can I find SSH and SFTP clients".

 There are many SSH and SFTP clients available, both commercial and free.
 See Getting Connected for some suggestions.

 Graphics are handled using the X11 protocol.
 You’ll need to run an X display server on your local system and also set your SSH client to forward (or "tunnel") X11 connections.
 On most UNIX and Linux systems, the X server will probably be running already.
 On a Mac or Windows system, there are several choices available, both commercial and free.
 See our guide to Getting Connected for some suggestions.